mokunet

 ISO 37101

 A management system for sustainable development in communities.
-It defines six purposes of sustainability and twelve areas of action that frame cooperative associations, shared infrastructure, and contract narratives within moku-based governance.
+It sets out six purposes of sustainability and twelve areas of action — the frame for how associations, shared facilities, and contracts work within a moku.
 It is the outermost frame: community goals set here guide everything below.

 Life cycle assessment